-C{After} = carbon stock immediately after conversion = 0 tC/ha (IPCC default value)
+$C{\text{After}} = carbon \ stock \ immediately \ after \ conversion = 0 \ tC/ha \ (IPCC \ default \ value)$

 The county specific average biomass stock in annual cropland was used for annual cropland biomass losses in the year of LUC from annual to perennial cropland.
 The source of information for the annual cropland aboveground biomass was CBS Statistical Yearbooks ie. data for the yield biomass of annual crops (i.e. wheat, maize, oats, rye, triticale etc.) in the period 2000-2010.
 For all annual crops mentioned in the Statistical Yearbooks, the absolute weight of dry matter had to be determined.
-Due to the fact that there were no nationally available absolute dry weight factors for this purpose, approaches used by other countries were followed (Austria, Bulgaria43), as well as expansion factors from the Austrian Expert Panel for Soil Fertility44.
+Since there were no nationally available absolute dry weight factors for this purpose, approaches used by other countries were followed (Austria, Bulgaria43), as well as expansion factors from the Austrian Expert Panel for Soil Fertility44.
 The related biomass of strew, leaves or other aboveground plants parts have been determined using the expansion factor from Austria also.